getodk/docs/shared-src/docs-tech-guide.rst

   The path specified above
   assumes a default installation of Android Studio.
-  You may have put Android Studio in a different location.
+  You may have installed Android Studio in a different location.

 .. _docs-workflow-setup: